RPT-Fitch Assigns Continental's Proposed Bond 'BBB(EXP)' Rating

 Strong Free Cash Flow

-The Stable Outlook reflects Fitch's expectations for Continental's solid underlying funds from operations (FFO) margin to remain at approximately 10% in the next couple of years.
-This would be sufficient to cover the high 6% capex-to-revenue outlays and the company's conservative dividend policy.
+The Stable Outlook reflects Fitch's expectations that Continental's solid underlying funds from operations (FFO) margin will remain at approximately 10% in the next couple of years.
+This would be sufficient to cover the high 6% capex to revenue outlays and the company's conservative dividend policy.
 Fitch expects the free cash flow (FCF) margin to remain in the range of 2.5%-3.5% in 2013 and beyond.

 Leverage Decreasing